 We are committed to narrowing the attainment gap between SEND and non-SEND students.
-One of the ways that we attempt to do this is through the use of intervention clubs, many of these are run before and after school.
 It is our policy to not withdraw students from lessons wherever possible.
 We expect all students, regardless of their ability to undertake a full and broad curriculum.

 We have good attendance at Arden as students want to come to school to experience our high quality learning environment.
 Our attendance of 96.1% puts us firmly amongst the top 20% of schools nationally.

 Provision for Special Educational Needs and / or disability at Arden